 MalCare originally began with a focus on ensuring WordPress users had regular, reliable site backups for restoring sites after crashes.
-It has since evolved to offer a comprehensive security solution through a single interface to over 400,000 websites, enabling site owners to manage security across multiple sites efficiently.
+It has since evolved to offer a comprehensive security solution through a single interface to over 200,000 active installations, enabling site owners to manage security across multiple sites efficiently.

 MalCare’s features include a web application firewall (WAF), malware scanning, vulnerability scanning and alerts, along with uptime and performance monitoring.
 Despite its comprehensive approach, some users have reported that the plugin’s frequent notifications can feel overwhelming.

-Wordfence boasts over 5 million installations, making it one of the most popular WordPress security plugins.
-It also includes a web-application firewall and utilises signature-based detection to scan for hackers, vulnerabilities, and malware.
+Wordfence has millions of installations, making it one of the most popular WordPress security plugins (despite there being some great Wordfence alternatives).
+It also includes a Web Application Firewall (WAF) and utilises signature-based detection to scan for hackers, vulnerabilities, and malware.

 This approach relies on a database of known threats, which means it might not catch newer, never-before-seen attacks.
-Additionally, some users have reported that Wordfence can be resource-intensive, potentially impacting site performance.
+Additionally, some users have reported that Wordfence can impact site performance.
+The plugin’s on-site scanning and endpoint firewall consume server resources during operation.

 Key features showdown: MalCare vs Wordfence